Jayamangali Blackbuck Reserve

-Jayamangali (formerly Maidenahalli) Blackbuck Conservation Reserve is Tumkur district's only notified protected area.
-It neighbours Maidenahalli, a small village in Madhugiri Taluk, at the north-eastern tip of Tumkur district of Karnataka state, India.
+Jayamangali Blackbuck Conservation Reserve is Tumkur district's only notified protected area.
+It neighbours Talekere, a small village in Madhugiri Taluk, at the north-eastern tip of Tumkur district of Karnataka state, India.
 This area is a part of the plains of Deccan plateau and borders Anantapur district of Andhra Pradesh.
 It is a 798 acre patch of grassland with Eucalyptus and Acacia auriculiformis.
 It has the largest contiguous population of blackbuck (Antilope cervicapra) in Karnataka, apart from Ranibennur Blackbuck Sanctuary.